Sweet and Sour Meatballs

 • Salt and pepper.
 To taste.

 • Italian seasoning.
-To flavor the meatballs.
+For flavor.

 • Oil.
-To sauté the meatballs.
+To sauté.

 • Vinegar.
 For the acidity.
 White vinegar is best, but apple cider vinegar will also work.
-If you don’t have either on hand, use some lemon juice.
+If you don’t have either on hand, use lemon juice.

 • Light brown sugar.
 It adds a lovely color and the necessary sweetness to the recipe.